-Statement on Child Protection Matter at Sacred Heart Parish
+Statement on Child Protection Matter at Shrine of the Sacred Heart Parish

 WASHINGTON, D.C. – The Archdiocese of Washington is steadfastly committed to the protection of youth and the healing of those harmed by abuse and adheres to a zero-tolerance policy for credible claims of abuse made against archdiocesan clergy, religious orders operating in the archdiocese, staff and volunteers.

 On Friday, October 26, the Order of Friars Minor Capuchin (OFM Cap.), which for many years has overseen the pastoral ministry and governance of Shrine of the Sacred Heart parish in Washington, informed the archdiocese that it had received an allegation of sexual abuse against Father Urbano Vazquez, OFM, Cap.
 The allegation was also reported to the D.C.
 Metropolitan Police.
 Father Vazquez has served as parochial vicar at Sacred Heart since 2014.

 This was the first report to the Archdiocese of this allegation of sexual abuse and immediately upon learning of this serious allegation, the Archdiocese immediately removed Father Vazquez from ministry and suspended his priestly faculties.
 Since the initial claim to police, additional allegations against Father Vazquez were reported.

 The Archdiocese of Washington takes seriously its responsibility to protect the children entrusted to its care.
 The Child Protection Policy of the Archdiocese of Washington mandates criminal background checks, applications and education for all employees and volunteers who work with young people.
 In this case, Father Vazquez cleared the background check and accompanying requirements.